-The response to Proposal Section 4, Understanding and Approach may not exceed 100 pages.
+The response to Proposal Section 4 –Understanding and Approach may not exceed 100 pages.

 Section 5 – Approach to Imaging Services

 Bidders will provide a narrative Approach to Imaging Services with its Proposal.
 The Approach will inform the Consortium of the Bidder’s overall plan to deliver Imaging Services from Transition-In to maintaining, operating and enhancing Imaging Services.
-Bidders are advised to consider, in the development of this narrative, the following Section 15 Imaging Requirements, Imaging Deliverable and Imaging SLAs.
+Bidders are advised to consider, in the development of this narrative, the following: Section 15 – Optional Imaging Services, Imaging Deliverable and Imaging SLAs.
 This narrative will not be scored and may not exceed 10 pages.

 Section 6 – Business Proposal Attachments